-New Zealand is famous for its glow worm caves, located amidst a seemingly innocent-looking countryside.
+New Zealand is known for its glow worm caves, located amidst a seemingly innocent-looking countryside.

-From the base of the tour, your guide will drive you out to the site that is usually about an hour’s journey.
+From the base of the tour to Waitomo Glowworm Caves, your guide will drive you out to the site that is usually about an hour’s journey.
 Depending on the tour you opt for, you will now either sit in a multi-person raft or individual tubes and paddle down the dark caves with the glow worms being the only source of light.